Zariski decompositions of numerical cycle classes: Background and preliminaries

 The basepoint free cone $\bpf_{k}(X)$ is defined to be the closure of the cone generated by strongly basepoint free classes.
-Since $\cap [X]$ is an isomorphism, we may also consider the cone $\bpf^{n-k}(X) \subset N^{n-k}(X)$. \end{defn}
+If $X$ is smooth, then $\cap [X]$ is an isomorphism, we may also consider the cone $\bpf^{n-k}(X) \subset N^{n-k}(X)$. \end{defn}